suttacentral/studies/docs/texts/pali-basics.md

 ## manuscripts

 Pali texts come down to us in the form of palm-leaf (ola) manuscripts.
 These are hand-inscribed with an etching tool, then died with ink.
-Because they are hand-written, each manuscript has errors and eccenrtricities.
+Because they are hand-written, each manuscript has errors and eccentricities.

 In the tropical countries where Theravāda flourishes, palm-leaf manuscripts rarely last more than a few centuries.
 Thus virtually all Pali texts are edited from palm-leaf manuscripts that date to the 18th or 19th century.
 There are very few instances of Pali older than this.